dicacristian/SQL-for-Testing/README.md

 ______________________________________________________________________________________________________________________________________________________________________

-Personal propuse
+## Personal propuse

 Being passionate about software testing, I realized the importance of understanding databases.
 This journey aimed to blend my newfound knowledge, simplifying complex concepts into practical applications.
+I used MySQL as Database Management System (DBMS)
 ______________________________________________________________________________________________________________________________________________________________________

+## Datebase Design